ipsusu/ipsuShade/README.md

     This (is probably) caused by doing a "default" install of ReShade which installs the SweetFX shaders meaning you have both `reshade-shaders` and `gshade-shaders` linked in your ReShade settings.
     As such, you're applying 2x the `MultiLUT` shader's colour and it's not enjoying itself.

-    **Solution**: If you have a `gshade-shaders` folder, unlink/delete the `reshade-shaders` folder under `Effect search paths` in the ReShade overlay while ingame.
+    **Solution**: If you have a `gshade-shaders` folder, delete the `reshade-shaders` folder entry under `Effect search paths` in the ReShade overlay while ingame.
 It would be a good idea to also delete the `reshade-shaders` folder in your XIV `game` folder so you don't get confused and try installing something to it in the future.

     If you only have a `reshade-shaders` folder, you might have duplicate MultiLUT shaders in that folder somehow.